grandelli/clouddq-samples/README.md

 # CloudDQ Demos
-This repo contains data quality checks for the [CloudDQ](https://github.com/GoogleCloudPlatform/cloud-data-quality) engine.
+This repo contains data quality checks for the open source [CloudDQ](https://github.com/GoogleCloudPlatform/cloud-data-quality) engine.
+Be aware that the following does not apply to Dataplex DQ Tasks, which require minor changes to the code.

 ## Project Setup / Dataset Upload